 To many, this stage is where the magic of board gaming happens, but to many others, it will be a stressful experience, especially if they’re dragged into a game that is more demanding than what they’re comfortable with.

-Competition can bring out the worse in people
+Competition can bring out the worst in people

 If a game ends with someone winning, then someone else must lose.
 That is the nature of competitive games.